-UAVs can be used to perform aerial surveillance activities, traffic monitoring (i.e., the Spanish traffic control has recently introduced a fleet of drones for quicker reactions upon traffic congestion related events), support of emergency situations, and even transportation of small goods (e.g., medicine in rural areas).
+UAVs can be used to perform aerial surveillance activities, traffic monitoring (i.e., the Spanish traffic control has recently introduced a fleet of drones for quicker reactions upon traffic congestion related events [DGT2021]), support of emergency situations, and even transportation of small goods (e.g., medicine in rural areas).
+Note that the surveillance and monitoring application would have to comply with local regulations regarding location privacy of users.
+Different considerations have to be applied when surveillance is performed for traffic rules enforcement (e.g., generating fines) as compared to when traffic load is being monitored.